We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more

 Final Thoughts

 We recommend the SanDisk Extreme PRO 1TB microSD as our top pick for anyone who treats 4K (or 5K) video seriously.
 Its combination of very high sustained write and read rates plus massive capacity reduces the friction of long shoots and large-library workflows.
 In practice that means fewer swaps on set, faster offloads to a workstation, and broad compatibility across camera ecosystems and USB readers.
-If you need one card to carry across cameras, drones, and the Switch while keeping your workflow fast, this is the card we’d choose.
+If you need one card to carry across cameras, drones, and the Switch while keeping your workflow fast, this is the card we’d choose — browse our Top Picks.

 For players and creators who want the best price-to-capacity balance for the Nintendo Switch, phones, and casual 4K use, the Samsung EVO Select 512GB microSD is our runner-up.
 It won’t beat the PRO in synthetic throughput, but it delivers consistently reliable reads/writes, strong ecosystem compatibility, and a much gentler price.
 That makes it the pragmatic choice for game libraries, phone storage expansion, and hobbyist 4K recording where you want large space without professional-grade expense.